diff-arch/Tapeworm/README.md

 **Note:** Rhino 5 users additionnally need to install the [GHPython plugin](https://www.food4rhino.com/app/ghpython) for Grasshopper.

-# Updating Tapeworm
+# Tapeworm Update
+📌 PackageManager installations also get updated in the PackageManager!

+## PackageManager Update
+1. In Rhino 7, run the command `PackageManager`, or `TestPackageManager` for Rhino 6.
+Rhino 5 users need to update Tapeworm manually!
+2. In the PackageManager under the *Installed* tab, look for your Tapeworm installation, and update it (if a newer version is available).
+3. Relaunch Rhino.

+## Manual Update
-1. Remove the previous Tapeworm installation by:
+1. Remove any previous manual Tapeworm installation, by following the [Manual Uninstall](#Manual-Uninstall) guide.
+3. Follow steps 1 through 5 from [Manual Installation](#Manual-Installation) above to install the new version.
+4. Relaunch Rhino.

+# Tapeworm Uninstall
+📌 PackageManager installations also get uninstalled in the PackageManager!

+## PackageManager Uninstall
+1. In Rhino 7, run the command `PackageManager`, or `TestPackageManager` for Rhino 6.
+Rhino 5 users need to uninstall Tapeworm manually!
+2. In the PackageManager under the *Installed* tab, look for your Tapeworm installation, and uninstall it.
+3. Relaunch Rhino.

+## Manual Uninstall
-    - deleting the folder named **Tapeworm** from the Grasshopper *Libraries* folder
+1. Delete the folder named **Tapeworm** from the Grasshopper *Libraries* folder
-    - deleting the folder named **Tapeworm_UserObjects** from the Grasshopper *UserObjects* folder
+2. Deleting the folder named **Tapeworm_UserObjects** from the Grasshopper *UserObjects* folder
-2. Follow steps 1 through 5 from [Tapeworm Installation](#Tapeworm-Installation) above.
+3. Relaunch Rhino.

 # FFmpeg Installation
 📌 You only need to install FFmpeg, if it isn't already installed on your computer!